adrianpothuaud/carrez/README.md

 Then fill the form with an url.

 If it is a good deal you can save it to your ads.
 Then from ads view you can delete those you don't want anymore.

+## Persistent problems

+utf-8 encoding

+Exemple: when scrapping a city name like "Bouillé-Ménard"